BacAmorim/ThreadedSparseCSR.jl/README.md

 The CSR matrix format is implemented in the Julia package [SparseMatricesCSR.jl](https://github.com/gridap/SparseMatricesCSR.jl), which must be installed for this package to work.

-To enable multithreaded mat-vec multiplication, Julia must be initialized with threads, eitheir by setting the variable `JULIA_NUM_THREADS` or by inizializing julia as `julia -t n` (to start with `n` threads).
+To enable multithreaded mat-vec multiplication, Julia must be initialized with threads, eitheir by setting the variable `JULIA_NUM_THREADS` or by initializing julia as `julia -t n` (to start with `n` threads).

-# Functionality
+## Functionality
-This packahe implements a multithreaded version of sparse matrix CSR - vector multiplication in Julia.
+This package implements a multithreaded version of sparse matrix CSR - vector multiplication in Julia.

 The package exports the functions:
 - `tmul!(y, A, x, [alpha], [beta])`, 5 argument (`y = alpha*A*x +beta*y `) and 3 argument (`y = A*x`) in-place multithreaded versions of `mul!`, using `Base.Threads` threading (using `@spawn`)